Kjoffy/Configure-Sonoff-mini-DIY-mode-using-mac/README.md

 curl -XPOST "http://<Ip-add>:8081/zeroconf/switch" -d '{"deviceid":"1000axxxxx","data":{"switch":"off"}}'
 ```

-Now you can use some python scripts to talk to your light or implement it in homebridge
+Now you can use some python scripts to talk to your light or implement it in Apple's Homekit / homebridge